izderadicka/audioserve/README.md

     git clone https://github.com/izderadicka/audioserve

-To install locally you need [Rust](https://www.rust-lang.org/en-US/install.html) and [NodeJS](https://nodejs.org/en/download/package-manager/) installed - compile with `cargo build --release` (Rust code have optional system dependencies to openssl, taglib, zlib, bz2lib).
+To install locally you need recent [Rust](https://www.rust-lang.org/en-US/install.html) and [NodeJS](https://nodejs.org/en/download/package-manager/) installed - compile with `cargo build --release` (Rust code have optional system dependencies to openssl, taglib, zlib, bz2lib).
 Optionaly you can compile with/without features (see below for details).

 Build client in its directory (`cd client`):